AlexanderHD27/oscilloscope-rendering/README.md

 This is done by setting the scope to XY-Mode and then controlling the X/Y-deflection of the electron-beam.

 This Project is my shot at this.
 I use custom hardware (build on perf-board) to archive this goal.
 I have build a 2-Channel 16bit DAC with an refresh rate of around 1 MSample per second.
+Further more a positioning-cross was implemented

 Further more a simple rendering task like a positioning-cross and rectangles are implemented